The country music theorem

 In this proof the variables such as x

-represent people such as
+represent people –

-Garth, or Jimmy, or Dolly.
+Garth, Jimmy, or Dolly, or whoever.

 Rock x